ahaldane/ndarray_ducktypes/doc/NDarray_Ducktypes.md

 Duck Scalars
 ------------

 Numpy distinguishes between ndarrays and numpy scalars, which are subtypes of `np.generic`.
 For instance, when indexing an ndarray to get a single element, the returned value is a numpy scalar, and not an ndarray.
-It is desirable to mimic this behavior, since ndarrays and scalars behave differently in a number of situations.
+It is desirable to mimic this behavior in your ducktype, since ndarrays and scalars behave differently in a number of situations.

 While for some ducktypes it might be appropriate to simply return numpy scalars when a scalar should be returned, in most cases you want the returned scalar to retain information related to your ducktype, and therefore you will want to define duck-scalar types.
 How to do so is not obvious, and there are technical challengees caused by the fact that numpy scalar types cannot be subclassed.